What can I do to improve my chances of admission?

 Does LMU-CVM help me find employment when I graduate?

-Yes, we are committed to helping our graduates identify and secure employment in the veterinary profession following successful completion of the program.
+We are commited to supporting our students and graduates seeking employement.
 Please contact Dr. Randy Evans, Associate Dean of Career Services and Professional Development for more information.

 How much opportunity will I have to focus on areas of most interest to me during the clinical year?